Global Change Fellowships

 Luciana Pereira

-Luciana’s research integrates ecology, genetics and conservation to examine exploitation and habitat degradation of Amazonian fish species.
+Luciana’s research integrated ecology, genetics and conservation to examine exploitation and habitat degradation of Amazonian fish species.
 She is studying the migration of two Amazonian species ofcatfish, Pseudoplatystoma fasciatum and P. tigrinum.
 These catfishes are threatened by widespread illegal fishing and construction of hydropower dams that block their migratory movements, but are under-studied species.
 Luciana is investigating two questions: What is the migration ecology of P. tigrinum and P. fasciatum, and do they present homing behavior?
 Her findings will be shared with stakeholders to inform the migration patterns and critical habitats used by the catfish with aims to influence laws that prevent overfishing and guide site construction of dams, thus aiding to develop science-based policies to sustainably manage and conserve these catfish.

 Advised by Drs.
 Leandro Castello and Eric Hallerman